-Judging by its ingredients alone, Nutrience Dog Food appears to be an average kibble.
+Judging by its ingredients alone, Nutrience Original looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Free of of any plant-based protein boosters, this looks like the profile of a kibble containing a below-average amount of meat.
+Even when you consider the protein-boosting effect of the peas, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Nutrience is a grain-based dry dog food using a below-average amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Nutrience Original is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.